danisztls/journal/README.md

 [Oniguruma RE docs](https://raw.githubusercontent.com/kkos/oniguruma/5.9.6/doc/RE)

-I wrote the RE matches but the complexity of Sublime metasyntax was too complex for me to grasp in a short amount of time.
+I wrote some RE matches but the intricacies of Sublime were too complex for me to grasp in a short amount of time.

-TODO: Vim extended markdown todo highlighting. +done
+## Calendar
+Gnome Calendar have good integration with Gnome Shell.
+I just need to find a good way to add events to a local calendar.
+Is it possible to write a stateless script that does that to be called after a journal commit?

+TODO: Stateless script to add tasks as events to a local Gnome calendar. +asap

+There's also Gnome Todo.
+Can I interface with it?

 ## Diary
 Diary aids in the management a markdown diary.
 Mostly it saves time that would be spent in copy/paste and file naming.